 - BSSA and SRL Available on GSW Mobile Site (31 Aug 2012)

 - Help identify regional ground motion databases and reports for PEER’s Global GMPE Project (19 Jul 2011)

 - SSA Releases Statement on Prosecution of Italian Seismologists (30 Jun 2011)

 - SSA President Rick Aster Testifies before Congress on USGS Budget Priorities (24 Mar 2011)

 - House Holds Hearings on NEHRP Reauthorization (26 Jun 2009)

-Two briefings, both sponsored USGS and SSA, along with the Congressional Hazards Caucus Alliance, were held the same day, one in the Senate and one in the House of Representatives.
-The House briefing was open to the public.
+The briefings, sponsored by SSA, USGS and the Congressional Hazards Caucus Alliance, were held for members and staff in both the Senate and House of Representatives; the House briefing was open to the public.

-The briefings highlighted the impacts of the 1964 Anchorage earthquake and advances in seismic science in the intervening 50 years; the devastation of the Northridge, CA earthquake of 1994, and; advances in seismic technology over the past half century.
+The briefings highlighted the impact of the 1964 Anchorage earthquake and the devastation of the Northridge, CA earthquake of 1994, and advances in seismic technology over the past half century.

-More information on the briefings and the speakers' presentations can be found on the U.S.G.S. website.
+More information on the briefings, including downloadable Powerpoints of the speakers’ presentations, can be found on this page at the USGS website.

 7 Feb 2014